 Eligibility requirements are based on the riders prior participation in English classes at USE/Equine Canada/WSH and/or Breed recognized shows prior to the current year.
 For riders in their first or second year of showing under English tack in USE/Equine Canada/WSH and/or Breed Association recognized shows.
 Horses of any age may be shown in standard English tack.
 Tack and attire shall be suitable to horse's type; martingales and training equipment prohibited.
 To be shown at a walk and trot/intermediate gait both ways of the arena.
 No extension of gaits shall be called for.
-Shall not be asked to gallop or reverse at the canter.
 May be asked to back.
 Judged 60% on performance, 30% on conformation, and 10% on appointments.
 Walk/Trot is restriction on the rider.
 To be shown at walk and trot only.
 Cross entry is permitted into walk/trot and 3 gait classes.